Collection and Recovery of Tax – Chapter XVII

 6. Provisional Attachment u/s 281B

 Section 281B with an intention to protect the interests of the revenue empowers the Assessing Officer for provisional attachment of any property belonging to the assessee.
 The conditions precedent is ‘during the pendency of any proceedings’.
-The provisional attachment can be effected after prior approved for the Chief Commissioner, Commissioner, Director General or Director.
+The provisional attachment can be effected after prior approved for the Principal Chief Commissioner or Chief Commissioner, Principal Commissioner or Commissioner, Principal Director General or Director General or Principal Director or Director.
 The sub-section (2) provides that the provisional attachment shall not continue after expiry of 6 months from the date of the order.
-However, the first proviso provides that the Chief Commissioner, Commissioner, Director General or Director after recording the reasons in writing can extend the period of provisional attachment cannot exceed two years.
+However, the first proviso provides that the Principal Chief Commissioner or Chief Commissioner, Principal Commissioner or Commissioner, Principal Director General or Director General or Principal Director or Director after recording the reasons in writing can extend the period of provisional attachment cannot exceed two years.
 It is very important to note that while computing period of two years the period starting from the date of filing application before settlement commission u/s.
 254C to the date of an order u/s.
 245D( 1) shall be excluded.

 Circular explaining the provision of section 281 B (1976) 102 ITR St. 9 (20) Gandhi Trading vs. Asst.
 CIT (1999) 239 ITR 337 (341) (Bom.)